 Whistleblower and Qui Tam Attorney in San Bernardino

-As California’s largest plaintiff’s side law firm, we are proud to associate with some of the finest Qui Tam and whistleblower litigation attorneys.
+As a statewide California employee-side law firm representing San Bernardino employees, we are proud to associate with some of the finest Qui Tam and whistleblower litigation attorneys.
 Whistleblower laws combat fraud by incentivizing employees, contractors, clients, and competitors to report a company’s fraudulent actions or missions.
 The most commonly utilized law for whistleblowers is the False Claims Act (“FCA”).
 The FCA encourages individuals to file claims on behalf of the state or federal government to recover funds lost through companies’ fraud against the government.
 Our year of experience, specific legal knowledge, and thorough resources make our law firm San Bernardino’s go to attorneys for Qui Tam Whistleblower actions.

 The FCA ensures that those who report fraudulent conduct are awarded for their bravery.
 Not only are the cases sealed and many of the settlements remain confidential, but the laws favor the Qui Tam plaintiff whistleblowers (or relators).
 In many cases, whistleblowers are compensated up to 30% of the total recovery by the state or federal government.
 This often tips the scale when individuals are worried about their jobs and careers.
 Most of our cases involve the healthcare, defense, and finance industries.
 Within healthcare, the most common types of fraud involve Medicare, Medicaid/Medi-Cal, physician/hospital overbilling, pharmaceutical overbilling schemes, and OT/PT/SLP therapeutics at skilled nursing facilities.
 As for the defense industry, we’ve seen fraud in taxes, government contracts, and the products/services actually rendered versus contracted.
 Within finance, many instances include securities fraud under the Securities Exchange Commission (“SEC”) and Dodd-Frank.